-This report provides a draft annual internal audit opinion, based upon and limited to the work performed, on the overall adequacy and effectiveness of the organisation's risk management, control and governance processes.
-The draft opinion should contribute to the organisation's annual governance reporting.
+This report provides our annual internal audit opinion, based upon and limited to the work performed, on the overall adequacy and effectiveness of the organisation's risk management, control and governance processes.
+The opinion should contribute to the organisation's annual governance reporting.